 Often, the easiest thing to do when you want to save on your household bills is to look at who your current provider is and ensure that you’re getting the most affordable deal available to you.
 If this isn’t the case, then it may well be worth comparing different providers and seeing how much money you can save by changing.

 Changing suppliers is much easier than it sounds and if done correctly could result in hundreds of pounds being knocked off your annual household costs.
-Household bills aren’t always energy and water-related: shopping around and using comparison websites to compare the price of TV and internet subscription packages can save you a lot of money, with companies more than willing to offer you updated packages as a means of keeping your brand loyalty.
+Household bills aren’t always energy and water-related: shopping around and using price comparison websites to compare the price of TV and internet subscription packages can save you a lot of money, with companies more than willing to offer you updated packages as a means of keeping your brand loyalty.

 Even if you use a prepayment meter, there’s always the option to change providers.
 Energy suppliers all have prepayment plans, and naturally, there are differences between prices so make sure you’re using the most affordable of the suppliers.